IB Honor Code

 VANGUARD HIGH SCHOOL

-As a student of the pre-IB/IB program of Vanguard High School, you are expected to maintain the highest standards of academic integrity.
+As a student of the Vanguard Pre-IB and/or IB Diploma Programme, you are expected to maintain the highest standards of academic integrity.
 Students who are mature enough to choose a difficult and valuable program must also be mature enough to accept the grade they have earned.

 The members of the IB faculty are opposed to cheating for several reasons: